 1120 SW 5th Avenue, Room 1000, Portland, OR 97204

-Environmental Services has completed this phase of a project to repair 100- to 140-year-old public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland that were in deteriorating condition.
-The repairs will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.
+Environmental Services continues to construct repairs on 100 to 140-year-old public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland that are in deteriorating condition.
+Repairs will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

 Throughout 2017 and into 2018, the Central Business District will be the site of multiple projects to repair and replace aging sewers, rail lines, bridge structures, streets, and other infrastructure.
 Projects with long-term benefits will cause short-term disruptions to residents, businesses, and visitors.
 Environmental Services is coordinating with multiple agencies to schedule and complete construction, minimize disruptions, and help people get to where they are going.
 For more information, visit www.MovePDX.net.

 To avoid circling around construction to find parking, the City recommends you use SmartPark garages.

 If you would like more information about sewer repairs downtown, please call or email: